rameshpav1321/rameshpav1321/README.md

-- 👋 Hi, I’m ramesh pavan pothamsetty
+- 👋 Hi, I’m ramesh pavan pothamsetty.
-- 👀 I’m a current computer science grad student at University at Bufffalo,SUNY
+- 👀 I’m a current computer science grad student at University at Bufffalo,SUNY.
 - 🌱 A little about me: A system admin in the previous chapter of my life, who started a new chapter to pursue his long standing dream of studying computer science.
      Interested and enthusiastic to take up new challenges to learn and grow along the way.